outerbounds/airflow-on-minikube/user-api.md

 ## CLI Usage
 Metaflow exposes an `airflow create` command from the FlowSpec file's cli.
 This command can help convert a FlowSpec file into a Airflow DAG.
 ```
-Usage: python myflow.py airflow create [OPTIONS] FILE_PATH
+Usage: python myflow.py airflow create [OPTIONS] FILE

-  Create an airflow workflow from this metaflow workflow
+  Compile a new version of this flow to Airflow DAG.

 Options:
+  --authorize TEXT            Authorize using this production token.
+You need
+                              this when you are re-deploying an existing flow
+                              for the first time.
+The token is cached in
+                              METAFLOW_HOME, so you only need to specify this
+                              once.

+  --generate-new-token        Generate a new production token for this flow.
+                              This will move the production flow to a new
+                              namespace.

+  --new-token TEXT            Use the given production token for this flow.
+                              This will move the production flow to the given
+                              namespace.

-  --tag TEXT                 Annotate the DAG on Airflow and any of it's
+  --tag TEXT                  Annotate all objects produced by Airflow DAG
-                             metaflow runs with the given tag.
+                              executions with the given tag.
 You can specify
                               this option multiple times to attach multiple
                               tags.

-  --name TEXT                `dag_id` of airflow DAG.
-The flow name is used
-                             instead if this option is not specified

-  --is-paused-upon-creation  Sets `is_paused_upon_creation=True` for the
-                             Airflow DAG.
+  --is-paused-upon-creation   Generated Airflow DAG is paused/unpaused upon
+                              creation.

-  --namespace TEXT
+  --namespace TEXT            Change the namespace from the default to the
+                              given tag.
+See run --help for more information.

-  --max-workers INTEGER      Maximum number of concurrent Airflow tasks.
+  --max-workers INTEGER       Maximum number of parallel processes.  [default:
-                             [default: 100]
+                              100]

+  --workflow-timeout INTEGER  Workflow timeout in seconds.
+Enforced only for
+                              scheduled DAGs.

-  --worker-pool TEXT         Worker pool the for the airflow tasks.
+  --worker-pool TEXT          Worker pool for Airflow DAG execution.
-  --help                     Show this message and exit.
+  --help                      Show this message and exit
 ```